chrishoward-au/Architect/readme.txt

 = 1.4.9.5 =
 * ADDED: Masonry inclusions/exclusions for filtering
+* FIXED: Only first custom taxonomy showing in meta fields

 = 1.4.9.4 =
 * ADDED: Option to use Headway alternative titles.
 On by default.